pallets/click/docs/kwarg-reference.md

 :local: true
 ```

-Answers the question, is the keyword argument (kwarg) expressive
+The table answers the question, is the keyword argument (kwarg) expressive.
-N
+Along the top is situations.
+Right now some are just kwargs hopefully they all
+get proper names.

 ## Options inherited from Parameter